Many believe that we are forgiven no matter what we do.

 Again, rather than take this to mean that we gain special insight, strength, knowledge, or any other enhancement to our normal human selves when we recognize God's grace, we need to recognize that it seems to be more a confidence-builder so we have the courage to pursue the right course of action.
 If we take it to mean more than that, we start on the track of thinking we are special in our own right rather than giving credit to the real source of "power" - Christ.
 After all, it's His grace that saves us, not anything we do.
 All we can do is share with others the confidence that knowledge of His grace gives us.
-Whose those who receive our witness recognize this grace and receive it into their lives, that will be the miracle.
+For those who receive our witness, recognize this grace, and receive it into their lives, they will be the miracle.

 Grace has limits

 Now, don't get the wrong idea here.
 When we realize that the grace of Christ applies to us when we accept His gift and try to stay within the will of God, then that knowledge gives us the strength to carry on and fight His battles.
 We are not taller, or stronger, or smarter, just more bold in the knowledge that we are on the Right side of the fence.